 Lauren Brownlee supports DC Peace Team’s social media presence and facilitates some training.
 She works in social justice education, and has helped lead student trips to Appalachia, Northern Ireland, Haiti, South Africa, Tanzania, and Rwanda.
 Lauren is deeply engaged in Quaker peace and social justice initiatives and is on the Steering Committee of the Quaker Palestine Israel Network.
 She has presented on such topics as “Pacifism Isn’t Passive” and “Building the Beloved Community through Social Action.”
 Her published articles include “Recognizing Teacher Activism” and “Our Drop in the Wave of Liberation.”

-Eli S. McCarthy, Ph.D. is a coordinator of the DC Peace Team and has led numerous trainings in nonviolent communication, unarmed civilian protection, and nonviolent conflict intervention.
+Eli S. McCarthy, Ph.D. is a coordinator of the DC Peace Team and has led numerous trainings in nonviolent communication, unarmed civilian protection, and bystander intervention.
 He also leads the deployments of DCPT’s unarmed civilian protection units.